klaytn/klaytn-safe-react/README.md

 ## Deployment

-### Dev & staging

-The code is deployed to a testing website automatically on each push via a GitHub Action.
-The GitHub Action will create a new subdomain and post the link as a comment in the PR.

-When pushing to the `main` branch, the code will be automatically deployed to [staging](https://safe-team.staging.gnosisdev.com/).

 ### Production

 Deployment to production is done manually.
-Please see the [release procedure](docs/release-procedure.md) notes for details.

 ## Built With